CoderDojoOlney/SnakesAndLadders-Python/Readme.md

 * Replace the basic images with new graphics
 * Add some status text to show what state the program is in
 * Allow the player names to be sent over the serial port
-* Handle events and allow the game to be closed
 * Allow the game to work in full screen
 * Allow the game to scale based on the screen size